 Phase 1 Environmental Assessment Requirements

-The Project requires EA approval from the Ontario Ministry of the Environment and Climate Change (MOECC) pursuant to the Environmental Assessment Act.
+Phase 1 required EA approval from the Ontario Ministry of the Environment and Climate Change (MOECC) pursuant to the Environmental Assessment Act.
 Specifically, Ontario Regulation 116/01 made under the Environmental Assessment Act requires transmission line projects which are greater than 115kV and less than 500kV and greater than, or equal to, 50 km in length to undergo an Individual EA.
-Wataynikaneyap completed a lengthy process on the Terms of Reference (“ToR”) approval, commencing with issuing a Draft ToR for review in September 2012.
-The Amended ToR for this Project, which indicates that the EA will be prepared in accordance with subsections 6(2)(c) and 6.1(3) of the Environmental Assessment Act, was submitted to the MOECC in November 2014 and was approved by the Minister of the MOECC in February 2015.
+Wataynikaneyap completed a lengthy process on the Terms of Reference (ToR) approval, commencing with issuing a Draft ToR for review in September 2012.
+The Amended ToR for Phase 1, which indicates that the EA was to be prepared in accordance with subsections 6(2)(c) and 6.1(3) of the Environmental Assessment Act, was submitted to the MOECC in November 2014 and was approved by the Minister of the MOECC in February 2015.
 On April 15, 2015, the Notice of Commencement of Environmental Assessment was issued to formally start the EA stage of the process.
 The Canadian Environmental Assessment Act, 2012 (CEAA) (Agency 2012) came into force on July 6, 2012.

 The Project is not captured by the Regulations Designating Physical Activities, as the voltage of the transmission line is below 345 kV and the Preliminary Proposed Corridor or two Corridor Alternatives are not located within a wildlife area, as defined under the Wildlife Area Regulations, or migratory bird sanctuary, as designated under the Migratory Bird Sanctuary Regulations.

 The final Phase 1 EA report is available here: Amended Final Phase 1 EA report